Our Approach

 What Are the Barriers

-Poor graduation rates and college/job readiness; significant health issues (access to healthcare, unhealthy behaviors, poor nutrition, inactivity, safety issues, and tobacco use).
-These issues create the conditions for life crisis and the need for essential services (food, clothing, shelter).
+The problems our community suffers from are poor graduation rates and college/job readiness; significant health issues; and safety issues/challenges that create the conditions for life crisis and the need for essential services (food, clothing, shelter, furniture).